-And this is the story.
-And since then we have-we made it as one of the many kōans.
+This is the story.
+An since then we have, we made it as one of the many koans.
 To be free from karma is one.
 And not to ignore karma.
-That is, you know, next to.
+That is next: two.
 We have two.

-But what do we mean by, "We not ignore the truth or truth of causality?"
+But what do we mean by "we not ignore the truth, or truth of causality?"
 And, you know, to be free from karma, without ignoring karma, and to get free from karma, what will be the way?
-After you attain enlightenment, you-you-your way still, you know-you should follow the truth of karma or truth of causality.

-You sh- [partial word]-you cannot ignore the truth.
+After you attain enlightenment, you, you, your way, still you should follow the truth of karma or truth of causality.
+You cannot ignore the truth.
 But you should not be caught by it.
-The way is just I wear such a troublesome robe [laughs].
+The way is just...I wear such a troublesome robe.
 This is karma.
-Because of karma I have to wear [laughs] long-sleeve-sleeved koromo like this [laughs].
-And without taking off the koromo, you know, to have freedom from koromo is the way.
+Because of karma I have to wear long sleeved like this.
+And without taking off the, you know, to have freedom from is the way.
 Do you understand?

-Sometime to use koromo to hide something underneath [laughs], when it is necessary.
-To use karma, you know, to help others, or to enjoy the karma without ignoring it.
-To enjoy our life-complicated life, difficult life-without ignoring it, and without being caught by it.
+Sometimes to use -, to hide something underneath, when it is necessary.
+To use karma to help others, or to enjoy the karma without ignoring it.
+To enjoy our life, complicated life, difficult life, without ignoring it, and without being caught by it.
 Without suffer from it.
 That is actually what will happen to us after you practice zazen.

-Actually you-whether you attain enlightenment or not-if you continue this practice, naturally you will have that kind of quality.
-It is a matter of just slight-subtle feeling like, you know, the-this-like the sound box [speaker?].
-Some, you know-there is slight difference between my own voice and the voice through the-voice you hear through the-this box.
-But this slight difference makes big difference [laughs].
-It is, you know-you think I-you say: "I practice zazen for two-three years, but I haven't make [laughs] any progress," you may say [laughs].
-But actually, you know, the feeling you give by your conduct, by your words, will be quite different.
+Actually you, whether you attain enlightenment or not, if you continue this practice, naturally you will have that kind of quality.
+It is a matter of just slight, subtle feeling, like, you know, the, this, like the sound of box.
+Some ...there is slight difference between my own voice and the voce through, voice you hear through this box.
+But this slight difference makes big difference.
+It is...you think I ...you say: "I practice zazen for two, three years, but I haven't make any progress."
+You may say.
+But actually, the feeling you give by your conduct, by your words will be quite different.
 It is like to feel something, you know.
-This is wood; this is cloth, you know, and this is enamel, and this is a kind of lacquer [probably pointing to or picking up various objects].
+This is wood; this is cloth, and this is enamel, and this is a kind of lacquer.
 Looks like same, but if you feel it, feeling is quite different.
-And feeling you have from it-when the feeling you have from it is different, you feel as if this is something else, you know.
+And feeling you have from it, when the feeling you have from it is different, you feel as if this is something else, you know.
 This is quite different from that.
-That kind of difference-subtle difference, but big difference in our actual life.
+That kind of difference, subtle difference, but big difference in our actual life.

-Physically it is very small difference, but spiritually or-feeling you have from it is quite different.
-And we, you know-when we talk about our practice, we-our merit of practice or value of practice, we tentatively talk about the value in term of good feeling or bad feeling.
-If you help others or not; or if you help others or don't help others; or give some-bother someone.
-We say "non-discrimination," you know.
-Non-discrimination [laughs]-but when we try to help others, you know, we should say "good and bad" or else we cannot help others.
-Good feeling or bad feeling.

-But originally there is no such thing good and bad.
-But when peoples feel something is good and some other thing is bad, we should also involved in that kind of idea of good and bad.
-Even though we don't actually feel as they feel, but-it-feeling is not exactly the same, but we-we must give-we must be able to express our sympathy by some words, in term of good and bad.

-That is also actually two contradictory attitude.
-One is nonattachment.
-The other is attachment-looks like attachment.
-But not actual attachment, but it looks like discrimination.
-Looks like attachment, but there is slight difference.
+Physically it is very small difference, but spiritually or...feeling you have from it is quite different.
+And we...when we talk about our practice, we, our merit of practice, or our value of practice, we tentatively talk about the value in term or good feeling or bad feeling.
+If you help others or not.
+Or if you help others or don't help others, or give some...bother someone.
+We say non-discrimination, you know.
+Non-discrimination...but when we try to help others we should say "good and bad" or else we cannot help others...good feeling or bad feeling.
+But originally there is no such thing as good or bad.
+But when people feel something is good and some other thing is bad, we should also involved in that kind of idea of good and bad.
+Even though we don't actually feel as they feel, but...feeling is not exactly the same, but we, we must give...we must be able to express our sympathy by some words in term of good and bad.
+That is also actually two contradictory attitudes.
+One is non-attachment, but looks like discrimination.
+Looks like attachment.
+But there is slight difference.